simonsobs/LAT_MFLike/README.rst

 .. code:: shell

-    $ cobaya-run /where/to/clone/tests/test_mflike.yaml -m /where/to/put/modules
+    $ cobaya-run /where/to/clone/tests/test_mflike.yaml -p /where/to/put/packages

 which should run a MCMC sampler for the first simulation (*i.e.* ``sim_id: 0`` in the ``test_mflike.yaml`` file) using the combination of TT, TE and EE spectra (*i.e.* ``select: